 Our faculty have been awarded the Edita and Ira Morris Hiroshima Foundation Award, a Lamont Poetry Selection, the Lenore Marshall Prize, National Book Award nominations, shortlist for the T.S.
 Eliot Prize (U.K.) and winner of the T.S.
-Eliot Prize (U.S.), the Academy of American Poets Fellowship, Lannan Foundation Fellowships, the Poet’s Prize, USA Fellowships, Guggenheim Grants, NEA Fellowships, a Witter Bynner Foundation Poetry Fellowship, and the Alejo Zuloaga Order in Literature.
+Eliot Prize (U.S.), NAACP Image Award, Kingsley Tufts Poetry Award, National Endowment for the Arts Fellowships, PEN Best in the West Award, the Academy of American Poets Fellowship, Lannan Foundation Fellowships, the Poet’s Prize, USA Fellowships, Guggenheim Grants, NEA Fellowships, a Witter Bynner Foundation Poetry Fellowship, and the Alejo Zuloaga Order in Literature.
 Their work has been published in Poetry, APR, The Paris Review, the Guardian, the Best American Poetry Series, Vanity Fair, the Poetry Foundation, Prairie Schooner, Ploughshares, Virginia Quarterly Review, Georgia Review, Poetry Ireland, and for Words without Borders, among many others.

 — Lee Herrick, MFA Faculty

-Recent guest authors have included Tanya Shirley, John F. Deane, Sinéad Morrissey, Matthew Sweeney, and Damir Šodan.
+Recent guest authors have included Monica Sok, Tanya Shirley, John F. Deane, Sinéad Morrissey, Matthew Sweeney, and Damir Šodan.

 SNU Tahoe provides a nurturing, mentoring environment for its students, where social and environmental justice issues can be explored alongside poems that explore the interior world of the artist.
 We equip students with the tools — and the inspiration — to succeed in their writing lives long after obtaining their degree.
 As we see it, the poems we write today have something to teach us about the poems we will write tomorrow.